 CatalystTM A.I. includes application-specific detection for various games and games engines such as Doom 3, the Half Life 2 engine, Unreal Tournament 2003, Unreal Tournament 2004, Splinter Cell, Race Driver, Prince of Persia, and Crazy Taxi 3.

 Disable CatalystTM A.I.

-- 1 Select 3D in Advanced View.
+- 1 From the Tree View pane, expand 3D.

 - 2 Select CatalystTM A.I.

-- 3 Select Disable Catalyst[TM] A.I. to place a check mark in the check box.
+- 3 Select Disable CatalystTM A.I. to place a check mark in the check box.

 Set CatalystTM A.I. settings